Andoni Gorosabel: Club career

+Real Sociedad

 Born in Arrasate, Gipuzkoa, Basque Country, Gorosabel represented UD Aretxabaleta and Real Sociedad as a youth, appearing in the UEFA Youth League in 2013.
 On 11 July 2014, after finishing his formation, he was loaned to SD Beasain in Tercera División, making his senior debut during the season.

 Upon returning, Gorosabel was assigned to farm team Berio FT, also in the fourth tier.
 On 9 July 2016, he was loaned to Segunda División B side Real Unión for one year.

 On 16 June 2017, Gorosabel renewed his Real Sociedad contract until 2019 and was promoted to the reserves, also competing in the third level.
 He made his first team – and La Liga – debut on 21 September, starting in a 3–0 away loss against Levante UD.

 On 5 December 2017, Gorosabel renewed his contract until 2021, and spent the remainder of the campaign as a second-choice to Álvaro Odriozola, overtaking longtime incumbent Carlos Martínez.
 In July 2018, as both Odriozola and Martínez left, he was definitely promoted to the main squad.

 In March 2022, he reached the milestone of 100 appearances for Real Sociedad.

+Alavés

+On 11 August 2023, Gorosabel signed a one-year deal with Deportivo Alavés, newly-promoted to the top tier.
+A regular starter for the club, he scored his first professional goal on 10 March 2024, netting the winner in a 1–0 home success over Rayo Vallecano.

+Athletic Bilbao

+On 19 June 2024, Athletic Bilbao announced the signing of Gorosabel on a four-year contract.

+International career

+Gorosabel was called up to the Basque Country national team for a friendly match against Palestine on 15 November 2025.